rahulgautam-rg/Business-Insight/README.md

 DAX (Data Analysis Expressions): Used to create calculated columns and measures for advanced analytics

-Power BI Service: Utilized for publishing reports, sharing with users, and enabling scheduled data refreshes

 Snowflake Schema: Adopted for efficient data organization and data modeling

 Conclusion